sindresorhus/memoize/readme.md

 memoized('foo');
 //=> 1

-// cached as it's the same arguments memoized('foo');
+// Cached as it's the same arguments memoized('foo');
 //=> 1

-// not cached anymore as the arguments changed memoized('bar');
+// Not cached anymore as the arguments changed memoized('bar');
 //=> 2